mdsumner/spdplyr/README.md

 # 3) geometry-columns: store the Spatial* thing in the column

 The "geometry-column" approach stores the complex object in a special column type, or *as some kind of an evaluation promise* to generate that special type from the underlying data structure.
-How this is actually done in other programs worth exploring, see (Geometry columns)[https://github.com/mdsumner/spbabel/wiki/Geometry-columns].
+How this is actually done in other programs worth exploring, see [Geometry columns](https://github.com/mdsumner/spbabel/wiki/Geometry-columns).

 See [sp.df]( https://github.com/mdsumner/sp.df) which is separated from this project because the methods required needs a lot of experimentation.